How to Record System Audio on Mac (When Shift+Cmd+5 Won't)

 To get system audio through the built-in recorder, you have to install BlackHole, create a Multi-Output Device in Audio MIDI Setup, grant two separate TCC permissions, and remember to revert your sound output after every recording.

 Qureco skips all of that.
-Install, sign in, toggle mic and system audio in the recording UI, and both are captured together.
-It doesn't change your sound output device, so there's no "I forgot to revert and now Zoom is silent" disaster.
+Install the app, toggle mic and system audio in the recording UI, hit record — both are captured together.
+It doesn't change your system sound output, so there's no "I forgot to revert and now my next Zoom is silent" disaster lurking after every session.

 2. Screen recording is completely free — no time limit, no watermark

-The usual catches of free recording apps don't apply here:
+The usual gotchas of free recording apps don't apply:

 • Recording time: unlimited